bigwiv/Biopython-cn/chr19.rst

     python test_Cluster.py

-19.2??Writing tests
+19.2  Writing tests
 -------------------

-Let°Øs say you want to write some tests for a module called ``Biospam``.
+Let‚Äôs say you want to write some tests for a module called ``Biospam``.
-This can be a module you wrote, or an existing module that doesn°Øt have any tests yet.
+This can be a module you wrote, or an existing module that doesn‚Äôt have any tests yet.
 In the examples below, we assume that ``Biospam`` is a module that does simple math.

 Each Biopython test can have three important files and directories involved with it:

-#. ``test_Biospam.py`` ®C The actual test code for your module.
+#. ``test_Biospam.py`` ‚Äì The actual test code for your module.
-#. ``Biospam`` [optional]®C A directory where any necessary input files
+#. ``Biospam`` [optional]‚Äì A directory where any necessary input files
    will be located.
 Any output files that will be generated should also be written here (and preferably cleaned up after the tests are done) to prevent clogging up the main Tests directory.
-#. ``output/Biospam`` ®C [for print-and-compare tests only] This file
+#. ``output/Biospam`` ‚Äì [for print-and-compare tests only] This file
    contains the expected output from running ``test_Biospam.py``.
 This file is not needed for ``unittest``-style tests, since there the validation is done in the test script ``test_Biospam.py`` itself.

-It°Øs up to you to decide whether you want to write a print-and-compare test script or a ``unittest``-style test script.
+It‚Äôs up to you to decide whether you want to write a print-and-compare test script or a ``unittest``-style test script.
 The important thing is that you cannot mix these two styles in a single test script.
-Particularly, don°Øt use ``unittest`` features in a print-and-compare test.
+Particularly, don‚Äôt use ``unittest`` features in a print-and-compare test.

 Any script with a ``test_`` prefix in the ``Tests`` directory will be